 Blue-Green & Green Algae:

 Take a serving of algae at least once a day on an empty stomach.
 You could take it in the morning with your wheatgrass, half an hour before your lunch, or in the afternoon a few hours after eating.
 It will help to reduce your sugar cravings, enhance your immune system, and help you flush out toxins such as heavy metals stored in your system.

-Tips: Read more about the benefits of Chlorella to understand why I highly recommend certain forms of algae, especially when beginning the transition to a healthier lifestyle.
+Tips: Read more about the benefits of Chlorella as well as Aphanizomenon flos-aquae (AFA) to understand why I highly recommend these two forms of algae, especially when beginning the transition to a healthier lifestyle.